 Gaspar did lots of work for Julie, including many of the Silver Age superhero relaunches such as THE FLASH, GREEN LANTERN and JUSTICE LEAGUE OF AMERICA.
 He soon became one of the best letterers of all time in my opinion, but that was later.
 This early example of his work shows him doing a fine, competent job on the caption, perhaps following Toth’s layout exactly (though it differs from the unused one a bit).
 The letterforms look very much like early Gaspar to me.

-I don’t have a larger image of the printed caption, but here’s one from a story in STRANGE ADVENTURES #7, cover dated April 1951, which I believe is the first Gaspar lettering to appear in the title.
+I don’t have a larger image of the printed caption, but here’s one from a story in STRANGE ADVENTURES #7, cover dated April 1951.
 It has Gaspar’s distinctive S shapes, which are not too far from Toth’s, with a wide horizontal center stroke, though the other sections are more rounded.
-In fact, a lot of Gaspar’s letterforms are similar to Toth’s now that I consider them, and Gaspar may well have looked at Toth’s lettering as something to emulate, much as I looked at Gaspar’s letterforms myself when I was learning to letter comics in 1977-78.
+In fact, a lot of Gaspar’s letter forms are similar to Toth’s now that I consider them, and Gaspar may well have looked at Toth’s lettering as something to emulate, much as I looked at Gaspar’s letter forms myself when I was learning to letter comics in 1977-78.
 Certainly Gaspar’s style has always been more angular than most of his contemporaries.

 The story title, however, is not well drawn or designed.
 It comes across as almost amateurish, in fact.
 If I didn’t have the evidence of the note on the earlier page, I’d almost say he couldn’t have lettered the story title, but it seems he must have.
 The chance of Gaspar lettering only the caption and not the title is pretty slim.
 All we can surmise is that he was still finding his way with display lettering.